JLRipley314/US-Drought-Data/README.md

 # US-Drought-Data: analysis through recurrent neural networks

+**How well can we predict the future extent of drought in state, just using knowledge of present and past drought levels?**

 ![USDM Splash page for October 13](USDM_splash_page.png)

 Justin Ripley, 2023

 Drought can be costly.
 Rain is needed to restore reservoirs and water crops.
-Droughts can cause billions of dollars worth of damage to agriculture, for example the 2020-2022 drought in California caused at around [2 billion](https://wsm.ucmerced.edu/wp-content/uploads/2022/11/Economic_Impact_CA_Drought_V01.pdf) dollars worth of damage.
+Droughts can cause billions of dollars worth of damage to agriculture, for example the 2020-2022 drought in California caused around [2 billion USD](https://wsm.ucmerced.edu/wp-content/uploads/2022/11/Economic_Impact_CA_Drought_V01.pdf) worth of damage.
 Being able to predict the probability of drought can help farmers, city planners, and state water regulators adjust their usage of limited water resources before they are strained by lower than average rain and snowfall.

 The [Southwestern North American megadrought](https://en.wikipedia.org/wiki/Southwestern_North_American_megadrought) began in 2020, and is arguably still ongoing.
 Theoretical work in climate science (that is, the results from large scale climate simulations) suggest that droughts may become more common in the U.S. west as atmospheric carbon dioxide levels go up.